constructor21/peal_web_v2/README.md

       Estimated reach
       Remaining length of current campaigns

-Explore proper data architecture post-launch
+Explore further data architecture [from the original picture on the small whiteboard]

-Validation that every field is filled out when press create campaign
+Validation that every field is filled out when press create campaign & confirm billing info

-When you click the create campaign button delete all media aside from the last one uploaded to handle prev refreshes?
-  Or make an undo button??

-Add a cancel subscription botton in the billing center --> if they want to cancel have a pop up that says don't cancel, 50% off for the next two months
+Add a cancel subscription button in the billing center --> if they want to cancel have a pop up that says don't cancel, 50% off for the next two months ... button options [save money] [confirm cancelation]

+Preview image or video [react drop zone &/or gestalt]